 Reboot: This feature allows you to reboot the camera, which takes about one minute to complete.
+When completed, the live video page will be displayed in your browser.
+The following message will be displayed during the reboot process.

 If the connection fails after rebooting, manually enter the IP address of the camera in the address field to resume the connection.